Skip to content

 No. 3 Camp outdoors

-Grab your torch and head for the wilderness, your favourite hill, or grassy field.
-Or maybe just head for your back garden.
-Wherever you choose to go camping, it will be a fun adventure in nature.
+Grab your torch and head for the wilderness, your favourite hill or maybe just your back garden.
+Wherever you choose to go camping, we have tips on what to pack and do.
 Camping outdoors is no. 3 of the ‘50 things to do before you’re 11¾’.

 Where will you camp?